beaver010/bee-chat/README.md

 ## Spy mode
 Spy mode allows players with permission to monitor all chat channels.
 This is useful for administrators who need to oversee conversations for moderation purposes.
+When enabled, all messages sent in any channel will be displayed to the spy, formatted according to the spy mode configuration.
 Can be enabled or disabled using the `/beechat spy` command.
 Permission: **beechat.spy**

 ## Tab customization